 - Curriculum activities to support students in presentations, projects and dissertations.

-- Planning volunteering opportunities and visits to Kenya.
+- Planning and taking part in visits to Kenya!

 You can find out more about the Newcastle University Team Kenya society by checking out their Facebook page.